pbougie/mac-dev-env/source/apache.html.markdown

 	sudo nano /Library/LaunchDaemons/org.apache.apache2.plist

-Do not name the file *org.apache.httpd.plist* as it collides with a similarly named file for loading the OS X web server.
+Do not name the file *org.apache.httpd.plist* as it collides with a similarly named file for loading the macOS web server.

 Copy and paste the following text into the aforementioned file.